JacksonHagood/CPP_Basics/ReadMe.md

 # C++ Basics

-**Currently under construction.**

 This repository consists of 14 folders that go through the basics of C++.
 This is intended for those with basic programming knowledge in Python as they learn C++.
 Any references are provided but these programs and documents are my own.
 This content works best as supplementary material alongside a course in C++.
+Consult the Appendix for review and futher material.

 ## Sections